egpivo/egpivo.github.io/about.md

 </p>

 I’m a data scientist and researcher with a background in statistics in Taiwan.
-This blog is to share R/python related things, and statistical/ML methodologies.
+This blog is to share R/Python related things, and statistical/ML methodologies.

 In the field of Statisitcs, my interests are broad.
-Mainly, however, I am interested in high-dimensional data analysis, and spatial analysis.
+Mainly, however, I am interested in high-dimensional data analysis, and spatial data analysis.
 I also maintain two open-source applications: [SpatPCA](https://github.com/egpivo/SpatPCA) and [SpatMCA](https://github.com/egpivo/SpatMCA).

 ### Contact me